grafana/k6/release notes/upcoming.md

   - windows: work with paths starting with `/` or `\` as absolute from the current drive

 * JS: Correctly always set `response.url` to be the URL that was ultimately fetched (i.e. after any potential redirects), even if there were non http errors. (#990)

+## Internals

+* JS: VU initialization time and memory usage has been significantly decreased by caching the parsed version of the core-js library.
+Thanks, @matlockx! (#1038)